victorliquiddata/sessions_v3/homeworks/Victor_Chloe_Arrives_in_London_homework.md

 3. Complete any exercises from your workbook related to this material.
 4. Prepare questions about anything you find challenging for our next class.

-Please bring your completed homework to our next class.
-If you have any questions, feel free to email me at [teacher@example.com].